chenglou/reason-project-ideas/README.md

 ### Debugging experience
 OCaml has a time-traveling debugger!
 Right now it's full terminal-based and interacting with it requires a couple keystrokes too many for common actions.
 We can sugar coat it.

+## Done (already!)

+### Browser extension to toggle between syntaxes (https://github.com/rickyvetter/reason-tools)
+Similar to the idea above, but easier to achieve: we could use `refmt`, compiled to JS, to parse OCaml syntax in an online code snippet and turn it into Reason syntax, and vice-versa.